Cadmium, the 25-year problem.

 Swap rice cereal for oat or barley

 This win is shared with the arsenic problem.
 Rice carries both inorganic arsenic and moderate cadmium.
 Oat-based cereals carry less of both.
-It's the same single swap that reduces two metals simultaneously.
+One swap brings down two metals at once.

 Pair this with what's in your house.

 FluoroSpec reveals lead in decorated ceramics, painted ware, and cookware in under a minute.
-The food piece is one lever.
-The home piece is the other.
+Food is one part of this, and what's already in your house is the other.